cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 ### Validator operator keys

-First you need to create the two validators' operation keys.
-Such a key is not meant to stay on the node when it runs, it is meant to be used at certain junctures only, for instance to stake on behalf of Alice (or Bob).
+First, you need to create the two validators' operation keys.
+Such a key is not meant to stay on the node when it runs, it is meant to be used at certain junctures only, for instance, to stake on behalf of Alice (or Bob).
 Nonetheless, you are going to create them by running containers.
 Because you want to keep these keys inside and outside of containers, do the following:

 1. Use the `--keyring-backend file`.
 2. Keep them in the mapped volume with `--keyring-dir /root/.checkers/keys`.